Code of Conduct

-An impasse may be called between two or more members in a thread during a heated discussion by stating ‘IMPASSE’.
-An impasse call is a comment that contains one and only one word: ‘IMPASSE’.
-The spirit of this rule extends to other threads if it involves the same people involved.
-Once an impasse is called it ends the thread.
-If there is an abuse of the impasse by a member to not engage in with specific individuals, they impasse will not be honored by the moderators. [updated on 12/5/18 for clarity. (ph)]
+An impasse may be called in a thread during a heated discussion by making a comment that contains one and only one word: ‘IMPASSE’.
+An impasse call ends the thread for everyone - no other comments are allowed by anyone on the thread.
+If a member abuses impasse as a means to not engage with specific individuals, the impasse will not be honored by the moderators. [updated on 1/19/19 for clarity. (ph)]

 A call of ‘AGREE TO DISAGREE’ can be made between two members.
 Unlike impasse, which ceases all discussion, the two parties can still engage but not on that topic.
 As with impasse, the agree to disagree is a comment that contains one and only one phrase: ‘AGREE TO DISAGREE’.

 Policies regarding member-provided content (typically in articles and comments).

 Common sense and common courtesy are recommended guidelines for the use of ‘objectionable’ language.

 PROFANITY: Use profanity judiciously and sparingly.
 It is understood that certain profanity is commonly used but be mindful that it may be deemed a personal attack or personally, offensive to other members.